 - Include contractual language in tenant lease agreements that requires tenants to use the cleanest technologies available, and to provide the necessary infrastructure to support zero-emission vehicles and equipment that will be operating onsite. - 2.
-Include contractual language in tenant lease agreements that requires all loading/unloading docks and trailer spaces be equipped with electrical hookups for trucks with transport refrigeration units (TRU) or auxiliary power units (APU).
-This requirement will eliminate the amount of time that a TRU powered by a fossil-fueled internal combustion engine can operate at the project site.
+Include contractual language in tenant lease agreements that requires all loading/unloading docks and trailer spaces be equipped with electrical hookups for trucks with transport refrigeration units (TRU) or auxiliary power units.
+This requirement will substantially decrease the amount of time that a TRU powered by a fossil-fueled internal combustion engine can operate at the project site.
 Use of zero-emission all-electric plug-in TRUs, hydrogen fuel cell transport refrigeration and cryogenic transport refrigeration are encouraged and can also be included lease agreements. - 3.
-Include contractual language in tenant lease agreements that requires all service equipment (e.g., yard hostlers, yard equipment, forklifts, and pallet jacks) used within the project site to be electric or powered by compressed natural gas. - 4.
-Include contractual language in tenant lease agreements that requires all heavy-duty trucks entering the project site to be model year 2014 or later. - 5.
-Starting in the year 2022, include contractual language in tenant lease agreements that requires all trucks entering the project site to meet CARB's lowest optional low-NOx standard.
+Include contractual language in tenant lease agreements that requires all TRUs entering the project site be plug-in capable. - Include contractual language in tenant lease agreements that requires future tenants to exclusively use zero-emission light and medium-duty delivery trucks and vans. - 5.
+Include contractual language in tenant lease agreements requiring all TRUs, trucks, and cars entering the Project site be zero-emission. - 6.
+Include contractual language in tenant lease agreements that requires all service equipment (e.g., yard hostlers, yard equipment, forklifts, and pallet jacks) used within the project site to be zero-emission.
+This equipment is widely available. - 7.
+Include contractual language in tenant lease agreements that requires all heavy-duty trucks entering or on the project site to be model year 2014 or later today, expedite a transition to zero-emission vehicles, and be fully zero-emission beginning in 2030.